 Chart Industries Reports Record Fourth Quarter and Full Year 2022 Results; Record Backlog Provides Strong Visibility to 2023

-/EIN News/ -- ATLANTA, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Chart Industries, Inc. (NYSE: GTLS) today reported results for the fourth quarter and full year ended December 31, 2022.
+ATLANTA, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Chart Industries, Inc. GTLS today reported results for the fourth quarter and full year ended December 31, 2022.
 All results reported are from continuing operations.
 Further details can be found in the supplemental presentation accompanying this release and published in the investor relations section of our website.

 - Record fourth quarter 2022 and record full year 2022 backlog, sales, gross profit, and operating income